top of page

 🟰 Angry or agitated.

-🎬Origin: This idiom dates back to the 19th century and refers to the physical sensation of heat around the neck and face that often accompanies anger or agitation.
+This 19th-century idiom refers to the heat felt around the neck and face when angry or agitated.

 𝟏𝟮 Be Beside Oneself

-🎬 Origin: This phrase dates back to the 14th century and originally meant to be out of one’s wits.
-It conveys being so overwhelmed by emotion that one feels almost as if they are outside their own body.
+Dating back to the 14th century, this phrase originally meant being out of one's wits, conveying a feeling of being so overwhelmed by emotion that it feels like being outside one's body.

 𝟏𝟑 🫘Be Full of Beans (informal use - UK English)